ventilate-schools/Ireland/index.md

 {% include_relative grade.html %}

-# Republic of Ireland Policy
+# Official Republic of Ireland School Ventilation Policy

 Schools should follow the guidelines provided by the Department of Education, which emphasize the importance of good ventilation to reduce the risk of airborne virus transmission.

-See [Department of Education Guidelines](https://www.education.ie/en/Covid-19/).
+Published in 2021, [Guidance on Ventilation in Schools](https://www.gov.ie/en/publication/ad236-guidance-on-ventilation-in-schools/) and still online in 2024.
+The linked PDFs are a solid discussion of ventilation, air filtration/cleaning and CO2 monitor as a proxy risk indicator.
+For Ireland in the summer months opening windows provides some benefit.
+This isn't likely to happen in the winter, or if the school as adjacent to a very busy road (diesel fumes).

+A prior government page See <https://www.education.ie/en/Covid-19/> was taken down in 2021, but [an archived version can be seen here](https://web.archive.org/web/20210109215847/https://www.education.ie/en/Covid-19/).
+Note: the page never talked of ventilation, air-filtration, etc.

 # Irish School Districts: